Knowledge base

 Debian

-If you come from the Debian community, then a server of this type would be an excellent choice, an alternative to CentOS proposed below.
-The editions of Debian are very stable, especially since "Buster" or more recently "Bookworm" (Debian 12).
+If you come from the Debian community, then a server of this type would be an excellent choice, an alternative to CentOS offered below.
+The Debian editions are very stable, especially since "Buster" or more recently "Bookworm" (Debian 12).
 Learn more

 Ubuntu